Integration of immigrants: Historical development

-Definition
+Definition of integration

-"Immigrants" or "migrants"

-In its study on the status of the integration of immigrants in Germany, published in 2024, the Organisation for Economic Co-operation and Development (OECD) reduces the group of what it calls "immigrants" or "migrants" to those born abroad without taking into account their nationality before immigration.
-This is because nationality can change, but place of birth cannot.
-The OECD systematically separates those born in Germany from immigrants.
-They generally have different problems than migrants in the narrower sense of the word.
-Of those born in Germany, people are only taken into account if both parents were born abroad.
-When analysing the integration process, immigrants and those born in Germany are analysed separately.

-The study avoids using the terms "migration background" and "immigration history".
-This is based upon marriage rules.
-For example, grandchildren of immigrants are not included in the category of those born in Germany even if their mother, who was born abroad, married a man born in Germany through marriage migration (see above: "both born abroad").

-"Integration"

 There is no clear definition of the term integration in science.
 In the context of migration, "integration" is usually understood to mean social integration, which is usually considered in several dimensions.

+Integration has been defined as the process of immigrant and native born populations changing to resemble one another as a result of the influx of people into a particular territory.

 The integration of individuals (both the integration of immigrants and of linguistic-cultural or ethnic minorities as well as the integration of other population groups, such as people with disabilities or people with a particular sexual orientation) is expressed in forms of social integration, i.e. the integration of individual actors into an existing system.
 The opposite of integration is social exclusion, also known as segregation in a group context.
 This is also called social integration (integration into society).

 In contrast to social integration, the social sciences speak of system integration (integration of society) when it concerns the cohesion of a social system as a whole, for example the cohesion of society as a whole.
 The opposite of (system) integration is called desintegration; in the context of migration, there is talk of ghettoization or a division of society into parallel societies.